neil7057/beach_hut_society/README.md

     -   Users can edit and delete their own threads only and menus only appear if the logged in user has the correct permissions.

-    -   Admin users can edit and delete all posts.
+    -   Admin users can edit and delete all posts(Threads).

-    #### Thread Enquiry Testing
+ -  #### Thread Enquiry Testing
-    -   The Home page displays a list of posts(threads) together with the first comment (if any) with most recent presented first.
+    -   The Home page displays a list of posts(threads) together with a single comment (if any) - most recent presented first.
 If Logged in, Comment, Edit and Delete buttons are presented according to thread and comment owner and admin status.
-This was tested extensively with teh various test accounts.
+This was tested extensively with the various test accounts.

     -   When Logged in the Home page also displays a summary of the User profile with a link to 'View My Posts'.
-        -   This presents a list of all threads created by the current logged in user, together with all associated comments.
+        -   This presents a list of all threads created by the current logged in user, together with all associated comments, sorted most recent first.
         -   If there are no Threads then comments owned by the current user are displayed.
-        -   If there are neither threads nor posts then a suitable message is diaplayed with an invittaion to create a post.
+        -   If there are neither threads nor posts then a suitable message is displayed with an invitation to create a post.

     -   Where a thread contains multiple comments, a 'View Full Post' button is presented.
 This displays the Thead post and all associated comments.
+Comments are displayed sorted most-recent-to-oldest.

     -   Signifiicant testing was carried out using the test logins to simulate all the above scenarios, specifically that correct permissions were being applied to thread and comment edit and delete functions.

     -   Edits were correctly applied to the database.
-Records were correctly deleted, including and associated records by cascade.
+Records were correctly deleted, including any associated records by cascade.

 -   #### Comments Creation Testing
     -   The cursor is automatically positiioned at the start of the first input field.

     -   The comment, edit and delete buttons for the thread are hidden whilst the comment is being created.